5 Things That Help Me Write

 - Not all writing tasks are created equal

-I am a process-driven person, so I think of writing as different tasks.
-Each them requires different levels of concentration and creative thought, and thus different settings.
-Over the years, I noted that the biggest frustration with writing often happens when I try to do a task in a setting that is not suitable.
+I am a process-driven person, so I think of writing as a collection of different tasks.
+Each of them requires varying levels of concentration and creative thought, and thus different settings.
+Over the years, I’ve noted that the biggest frustration with writing often happens when I try to do a task in a setting that is not suitable.

 The second task is editing existing material.
 This includes re-arranging entire paragraphs or editing to improve clarity.
 For this, I still prefer to get away from my desk and hide in a meeting room or the library, even if I only have 30 minutes.